Polypharmacy: Interventions

-Barriers faced by both physicians and people taking the medications have made it challenging to apply deprescribing strategies in practice.
-For physicians, these include fear of consequences of deprescribing, the prescriber's own confidence in their skills and knowledge to deprescribe, reluctance to alter medications that are prescribed by specialists, the feasibility of deprescribing, lack of access to all of patients' clinical notes, and the complexity of having multiple providers.
+Barriers faced by both physicians and patients have made it challenging to apply deprescribing strategies.
+For physicians, these include fear of consequences of deprescribing, the prescriber's own confidence in their skills and knowledge to deprescribe, reluctance to alter medications that are prescribed by other practitioners, the feasibility of deprescribing, lack of access to all of a patient's clinical notes, and the complexity of having multiple providers.
 For patients who are prescribed or require the medication, barriers include attitudes or beliefs about the medications, inability to communicate with physicians, fears and uncertainties surrounding deprescribing, and influence of physicians, family, and the media.
 Barriers can include other health professionals or carers, such as in residential care, believing that the medicines are required.

+In people with multiple long-term conditions (multimorbidity) and polypharmacy deprescribing represents a complex challenge as clinical guidelines are usually developed for single conditions.
+In these cases tools and guidelines like the Beers Criteria and STOPP/START could be used safely by clinicians but not all patients might benefit from stopping their medication.
+There is a need for clarity about how much clinicians can do beyond the guidelines and the responsibility they need to take could help them prescribing and deprescribing for complex cases.
+Further factors that can help clinicians tailor their decisions to the individual are: access to detailed data on the people in their care (including their backgrounds and personal medical goals), discussing plans to stop a medicine already when it is first prescribed, and a good relationship that involves mutual trust and regular discussions on progress.
+Furthermore, longer appointments for prescribing and deprescribing would allow time explain the process of deprescribing, explore related concerns, and support making the right decisions.

 The effectiveness of specific interventions to improve the appropriate use of polypharmacy such as pharmaceutical care and computerised decision support is unclear.
 This is due to low quality of current evidence surrounding these interventions.
-High quality evidence is needed to make any conclusions about the effects of such interventions in care homes.
+High quality evidence is needed to make any conclusions about the effects of such interventions in any environment, including in care homes.
+Deprescribing is not influenced by whether medicines are prescribed through a paper-based or an electronic system.
 Deprescribing rounds has been proposed as a potentially successful methodology in reducing polypharmacy.
 Sharing of positive outcomes from physicians who have implemented deprescribing, increased communication between all practitioners involved in patient care, higher compensation for time spent deprescribing, and clear deprescribing guidelines can help enable the practice of deprescribing.
 Despite the difficulties, a recent blinded study of deprescribing reported that participants used an average of two fewer medicines each after 12 months showing again that deprescribing is feasible.